MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 Q: Is MBBS abroad worth it for Indian students?

 A: It depends on country and college.
 Top recommendations: Russia (RNRMU, Crimea), Georgia (Tbilisi State), Kazakhstan (Karaganda), Kyrgyzstan (KSMA).
 Total cost: ₹25–₹45 Lakhs for entire course.
 CAUTION: returning students must clear FMGE (Foreign Medical Graduates Examination) — pass rate only 20–30%.
-Choose only Medical Council of India-recognised colleges.
+Choose only NMC-recognised colleges.

 Q: What is the difference between MBBS, BAMS, BHMS, and BDS?